calmofthestorm/recursive_remote/README.md

   * (Optionally) has a separate encryption key.
 * Uses a SHA256 Merkle tree to incrementally update encrypted data.
 * Each upstream branch may be clear, or symmetrically encrypted using [NaCl](http://nacl.cr.yp.to/).
-* Does not rewrite history, making it compatible with branch protection.
+* Does not rewrite history (on the upstream repository), making it compatible with branch protection.
 * Shallow basis allows synchronizing large repositories without storing all common objects upstream.

 # Limitations